pgragg/lunchbox/roadmap.md

 ## v0.7 - Admin menu, signin information, update user model for OU purposes (Friday, June 19)

 - Draft the site map and wireframes (1.0);
-* Admins should be able to see a list of menus.
+- Admins should be able to see a list of menus.
 (0.5);
 * Add first + last name, parent email, and campus to user model.
-Make users to create this info on signin (0.5);
+Make users create this info on signin (0.5);
 * Add teacher? and student? methods and scopes ;
 * Add campus scopes for ECD and DWT;
 * Add alphabetical scope for user names;
 * Allow users to edit their account info by clicking on their names.;
 * Create method to calculate user's grade based on the first four characters of their email and today's date.;
-* Clean up notifications.
+* Clean up notifications.;
+* Users should be automatically routed to the menu associated with them.

 ## v0.72 - Refactor (Friday, June 26)